This clean eating carrot ginger red lentil soup is just the thing to warm your tummy on a chilly evening.

 With the cooler months knocking at our doors, a good, tummy-warming, comfort-giving bowl of lentil soup is always a welcomed site.
 The smell of lentils cooking always feels like home to me.
 I grew up with a grandmother who cooked lentils on a regular basis and the best part was coming home to a large, steaming bowl on a rainy day after school.
 I walked home from school all the time, so when it rained, I inevitably came home drenched.
 Changing into dry clothes and then settling in for a bowl of comforting lentil soup will always be one of my fondest childhood memories.

-So when Lucy brought over a big container of this soup, well… I just couldn’t resist blogging about it.
+So when Lucy brought over a big container of this Clean Eating Carrot Ginger Red Lentil Soup, well… I just couldn’t resist blogging about it.
 It’s so delicious and the ginger is not overpowering at all.
 Just a light accent.

 Of course, if you prefer a heavier ginger flavor, feel free to add more!
 But for my taste buds, this was absolutely wonderful.